antoinebeland/grand-format/README.md

 ### `media-wrapper`
 This class is used to display one or more images/videos on a single line.
-The element that uses `media-wrapper` class appears 150% larger than a paragraph length.
+The element that uses `media-wrapper` class appears 150% larger than a paragraph width.
 This creates a nice effect to emphasize on the media elements.

-When you use the `media-wrapper` class, you must use `media` class as direct children.
+When you use the `media-wrapper` class, you must use `media` class as direct child.
 Take a look at the following
 examples:

 ```html